arnaja1995/Math_For_Fun/README.md

-# Math_for_fun
-# Collection of small project code for fun using math and logic.
+# Math_for_fun: Collection of small projects' codes for fun using math and logic.